DominikMostek/beautiful-jekyll/_posts/2017-12-05-on-interface.md

 Not really true.
 The size is problem, of course, but most importantly the problem is philosophy behind this kind of interfaces.
 The very first reason why they have been written, small or large.

 #### Premature abstraction
 Do you automatically create interfaces?
 Why?
-I am sure you all of you heard that premature optimization is [root of evil](http://wiki.c2.com/?PrematureOptimization).
+I am sure all of you heard that premature optimization is [root of evil](http://wiki.c2.com/?PrematureOptimization).
 The idea is that making decisions without enough data leads to wrong decisions.
 Same applies for abstractions.
 Without enough experience with modeled domain you can't design good abstractions.
 This also applies for technical domain not only business domain.
 When you design your interfaces beforehand and later you find out that they are not very suitable, you have a lot of code to change.
 And it leads to hacks and tricks in order to fight wrong abstractions.

 **Note #3** resist the temptation of premature abstractions.
 Always create implementation first.
 Create more implementations first.
 Then abstractions will be much easier to spot and extract.